+(ii)~What if we restrict our attention to the simpler class of deterministic integral online algorithms?}} \end{displayquote}

-\textbf{Our main contributions.} We answer both of the above questions in affirmative by hitting two birds with one stone: \emph{we design and analyze a unifying parametric family of primal-dual online algorithms that are optimal competitive in both settings with fractional allocations and with deterministic integral allocations (after tuning their parameters).} We also show by applying randomized rounding techniques any fractional algorithm can be converted into a randomized integral algorithm with almost no loss under large capacities --- hence our set of results provide a complete picture for designing optimal competitive online algorithms in the online resource allocation problem with buyback under large capacities.
-To show these results, our contribution is two-fold:
+\textbf{Our main contributions.} We affirmatively answer both questions above by introducing a unified approach: \emph{We design and analyze a parametric family of primal-dual online algorithms that, after appropriate parameter tuning, achieve optimal competitive ratios for both fractional and deterministic integral allocations in the matching environment.} \revcolor{We further show that in the single-resource environment---a special case of the matching setting---our primal-dual algorithms achieve improved and optimal competitive ratios under general parameter choices.} Additionally, using randomized rounding techniques, we show that any fractional algorithm can be converted into a randomized integral algorithm with negligible loss under large capacities in the matching environment \revcolor{and exactly no loss even under small capacities in the single-resource special case.} Thus, our results provide a complete picture for designing online algorithms that achieve optimal competitive ratios in the edge-weighted online matching problem with buyback under large capacities, \revcolor{as well as in the single-resource buyback problem with arbitrary capacities.} Our contributions are two-fold:

 \textbf{(i)~Lower-bounds in different parameter regimes.}~We first establish separate lower-bounds of $\optCRgen$ and $\optCRdet$ on the optimal competitive ratios for the general setting and the deterministic integral setting, respectively.
 These lower-bounds (below) are drawn in \Cref{fig:CRs}; here, $\Lambert:[\sfrac{-1}{e},0)\rightarrow(-\infty,-1]$ is the non-principal branch of the Lambert W function:\footnote{In mathematics, the Lambert W function, also called the omega function or product logarithm, is the converse relation of the function $y(x)=x\cdot e^x$.
 The non-principal branch $x=W_{-1}(y)$ is the inverse relation when $x\leq -1$.}